 - Cut meat into chunks larger than ¼-inch.

 The deli case is another solid place to secure meat for kids, especially given that cold cuts are relatively easy to consume and diverse: They can be served in sandwich form, or even wrapped around cheese sticks to create their own superfood.
 However, it’s advised that parents stick with meats cut-to-order and avoid pre-packaged meats, which can be chock full of filler and contain elevated levels of nitrates.

 Fish, too, is a great way to integrate meat (and some much-needed fatty acid) into a diet, Farrell explains.
 “Fresh wild fish is best one to two times per week.
 Enjoy wild or wild frozen salmon, rainbow trout, and tuna for the Omega-3 benefits,” she says.
 “Fish lowest in mercury would be advisable, such as flounder, haddock, perch, pollack, salmon, scallops, shrimp, trout, whitefish, and whiting.”

 Fish can be a tough sell for some kids, which makes preparation key.
 Happily, while heavily processed fish sticks and other preservative-rich foods aren’t necessarily the best source of sustenance, there’s nothing inherently wrong with the occasional fish fry or chicken tender, for that matter.

 Many pediatric dietitians, after all, consider just getting kids to eat something — anything — to be a minor victory.
 If that means serving up the occasional breaded meat, well, a win’s a win, though it shouldn’t be the norm.
-Moderation, with fried meat as with all things, is essential.
+Moderation is essential.